israman30/Communication-Patterns/README.md

 ![alt text](img/swift.png)

-How to communicate the view controllers with each other, using different patterns.
+==How to communicate the view controllers with each other, using different patterns.==

 ## Protocols and Delegations